TINY STORM CHANCE TODAY... RAIN MORE LIKELY TOMORROW

 SATURDAY: SW 5-10 KTS...
 WAVES 0-2′

-TODAY: Partly cloudy.
+AFTERNOON: Partly cloudy.
 Warm, not humid.
 A stray storm SOUTH?
-HIGH: 80, cooler lakeside
+HIGH: 82, cooler lakeside

 TONIGHT: Partly cloudy.
 Mild and calm.
 LOW: 56